Antichrist (film): Casting

-Dafoe, who had previously worked with Lars von Trier in Manderlay (2005), was cast as "He" after contacting von Trier and asking what he was working on at the moment.
-He received the script for Antichrist, although he was told that von Trier's wife was skeptical about asking a renowned actor like Dafoe to do such an extreme role.
+Dafoe, who had previously worked with Lars von Trier in Manderlay (2005), was cast as "He" after contacting Trier and asking what he was working on at the moment.
+He received the script for Antichrist, although he was told that Trier's wife was skeptical about asking a renowned actor like Dafoe to do such an extreme role.
 Dafoe accepted the part, later explaining its appeal to him: "I think the dark stuff, the unspoken stuff is more potent for an actor.
 It's the stuff we don't talk about, so if you have the opportunity to apply yourself to that stuff in a playful, creative way, yes I'm attracted to it."
 The voice of the talking fox was also supplied by Dafoe, although the recording was heavily manipulated.

 In casting the role of "She", actress Eva Green had been initially approached for the female lead.
-According to von Trier, Green was determined to appear in the film, but her agents refused to allow her.
+According to Trier, Green was determined to appear in the film, but her agents refused to allow her.
 The unsuccessful casting attempt took two months of the pre-production process.
-Eventually, Gainsbourg expressed interest in the role, and by von Trier's words she was very eager to get cast: "Charlotte came in and said, 'I'm dying to get the part no matter what.'
+Eventually, Gainsbourg expressed interest in the role, and by Trier's words she was very eager to get cast: "Charlotte came in and said, 'I'm dying to get the part no matter what.'
 So I think it was a decision she made very early and she stuck to it.
 We had no problems whatsoever."
-Gainsbourg recalled upon first meeting von Trier that she had "known his films", but knew "very little about the man himself", and noted his presence as being "filled with anxiety" upon their first meeting.
+Gainsbourg recalled upon first meeting Trier that she had "known his films", but knew "very little about the man himself", and noted his presence as being "filled with anxiety" upon their first meeting.
 She also initially expressed worry over the film's more emotional sequences, particularly surrounding her character's panic attacks and anxiety, as they were not things she had experienced in her own life.